- Jessie Rack, PhD candiate, blogs about the interface between science and language.

 - Franklin Elementary School

-Michael Hutson joined a group of EEB graduate students in giving a presentation about organismal biology to 3rd and 4th graders at the school in North Franklin.
+Nicole Freidenfelds gave a presentation about forest food webs to 4th graders at the school in North Franklin.

 - Joshua's Trust Program - "Surviving Winter"